owlbarn/owl/README.new.md

 ## Owl Team

-To achieve this mission, we are assembling an Owl team.
-Anyone who can potentially give sufficient contributions recognised by the community can request to be a team member.
+To achieve this mission, we are assembling an *Owl Team*.
+Anyone who can potentially give sufficient contributions recognized by the community can request to be a team member.
 A team member is expected to make several valuable and significant contributions to the project in both quality and quantity.
 Typically a committer focuses on one specific aspect of the project and is a domain expert.
 We hope but cannot guarantee that the team members can cover all aspects of the code base.

-Emphasis are put on responsibility of each team member.
+Emphasis are put on the responsibility of each team member.
 Each one should take responsibility of certain aspects of the code base, e.g. a module or maintenance for a specific OS platform.
 Team members, together with their domain aspects and responsibilities, will be listed here and also on the [Owl website](https://ocaml.xyz/).